different styles of embroidery

 Art Needlework 19th century Restoration of traditional techniques, natural hues

-Chinese Silk Embroidery Various regions Distinct regional styles and motifs
+Chinese Silk Various regions Distinct regional styles and motifs

 Color in embroidery is very important.
 It often holds deep cultural meanings.
 This brief look will lead to a deeper understanding of embroidery.
 We’ll explore the craft in more depth, looking at the materials and techniques.
 Embroidery truly is a form of creative expression, with each stitch telling its own story.